canonical/uss-tableflip/doc/ubuntu_release_process.md

   * makes changes to debian/patches/series and drops any cherry-picks in that directory.
   * refreshes any patches in debian/patches/

   * opens $EDITOR with an option to edit debian/changelog.
 In SRU, I will generally strip out commits that are not related to ubuntu, and also strip out or join any fix/revert/fixup commits into one.
 Note this is a *ubuntu* changelog, so it makes sense that it only have Ubuntu specific things listed.

+  * During SRU regression fixes: use a separate changelog entry from what is already in -proposed and remove the SRU_BUG_NUMBER_HERE from the newest "New upstream snapshot" line.

 The process goes like this: